“Misery is a river of tears that whispers my name in a constant hiss.”

 “She said you’d come around.”

 “I have.”
-I wondered how believable my words were, snapped at him the terse way they had come out.
+I wondered how believable my words were, snapped at him the terse way they came out.

 His thick eyebrows rose to create a look of doubt.